This story was also published in AJET (Association of Japan Exchange and Teaching) Magazine.

 Thanks to advice from a foreign friend, Atsushi discovered the Help Exchange program, where he could invite travelers to stay at his house for a few weeks or months at a time.
 People volunteer in exchange for room and board.
 This is a win-win situation for everyone: travelers are happy to contribute to his family, learn new skills, and live in a beautiful place for free, while Atsushi gets free help with his oyster work as well as cooking and cleaning for the minshuku.
 Also, he really wants his nine-year-old daughter Yuzuki to learn English.

 Yuzuki-chan plays the piano, and every day I would hear her plunking the same tunes, including the “Mickey Mouse Club March.”
-At first, the girl was a little shy, but soon my ukulele, magical singing Santa hat, and frisbee won her over.
+At first, she was a little shy, but soon my ukulele, magical singing Santa hat, and frisbee won her over.
 (I find that frisbees, games, and musical instruments help break the ice with non-English speakers.
 That worked in other countries like Indonesia and Vietnam, too.)
 By the end of the week, we were playing together every day.
 She would relax with me and Gosia at the kotatsu (heated table) at the end of the day, drawing pictures or teaching me Japanese.

 Just like how his daughter has an atypical childhood, with a never-ending parade of foreigners coming and going, Atsushi is not your typical oyster farmer.
 He wants to change the way oysters are grown in Kumihama Bay, borrowing ideas from French, American, Australian, and Canadian farmers to make the process more productive and efficient.